DIF Statistical Inference without Knowing Anchoring Items: Simulation Study

 Finally, we compare the detection power of different methods based on the receiver operating characteristic (ROC) curves.
-For a given method, an ROC curve is constructed by plotting the true positive rate (TPR) against the false positive rate (FPR) at different threshold settings.
-More specifically, ROC curves are constructed for the hard-thresholding and the LASSO methods by varying the corresponding tuning parameters $\delta$ and $\lambda$.
-ROC curves are also constructed by thresholding the p-values from the proposed method and the LRT method with 1, 5, and 10 anchor items, respectively.
+For a given method, a ROC curve is constructed by plotting the true positive rate (TPR) against the false positive rate (FPR) at different threshold settings.
+More specifically, ROC curves are constructed for the LASSO methods by varying the corresponding tuning parameters $\lambda$ from $0.02$ to $0.2$.
+ROC curves are also constructed by the LRT method with 1, 5, and 10 anchor items, respectively.
 Note that for the LRT method, the TPR and FPR are calculated based on the non-anchor items.
 For each method, an average ROC curve is obtained based on the 100 replications, for which the area under the ROC curve (AUC) is calculated.
-A larger AUC value indicates the better detection power.
+A larger AUC value indicates better detection power.
 The AUC values for different methods across our simulation settings are given in Table \ref{tab: sim-AUC1}.
-According to the AUC values, the two proposed procedures (i.e., thresholding the p-values from Algorithm~\ref{alg:bootstrap} and the hard-thresholding procedure) and the LRT method with 10 anchor items have similar detection power and perform better than the rest.
-That is, without knowing any anchor items, the proposed procedures perform better than the LRT method that knows 1 or 5 anchor items, and perform similarly as the LRT method that knows 10 anchor items.
+According to the AUC values, the proposed procedure, that is, the p-value based method from Algorithm~\ref{alg:bootstrap}, performs better than the rest.
+That is, without knowing any anchor items, the proposed procedure performs better than the LRT method that knows 1 or 5 anchor items, and has similar performance as the LRT method that knows 10 anchor items under some settings with large DIF or large sample size $N$.
 The superior performance of the proposed procedures is brought by the use of the ML1 condition, which identifies the model parameters using information from all the items.
-We also see that the LASSO procedure performs similarly as the proposed procedures under the large DIF settings, but is less accurate under the small DIF settings.
-This may be due to that the model selection consistency of the LASSO procedure requires the so-called irrepresentable conditions \citep{zhao2006model,van2009conditions}, which are strong conditions that may not be satisfied by the current MIMIC model under the small DIF settings.
+Based on the AUC values, we also see that the LASSO procedure performs similarly to the proposed procedures under some of the large DIF settings, but is less accurate under the small DIF settings.